SteveDunn/Vogen/README.md

 ### If my VO is a struct, can I have my own fields?

-You could, but you'd get compiler warning [CS0282-There is no defined ordering between fields in multiple declarations of partial class or struct 'type'](https://docs.microsoft.com/en-us/dotnet/csharp/misc/cs0282)
+You *could*, but you'd get compiler warning [CS0282-There is no defined ordering between fields in multiple declarations of partial class or struct 'type'](https://docs.microsoft.com/en-us/dotnet/csharp/misc/cs0282)

 ### Why are there no implicit conversions to and from the primitive types that are being wrapped?